New For 2019: AKG International Ski Touring Destinations

 Come and share an incredible adventure with Anna in the Northern Hemisphere.
 Anna is based in Salt Lake City, Utah from January until July.
-In addition to hosting ski touring on the greatest snow on earth, Anna Keeling Guiding is expanding in 2019 to include journeys to tour from a cozy yurt in the Ruby Mountains in Nevada (February-March), yacht-based excursions to tour in the Western Fiords of Iceland (May) and ship-based ski touring on the remarkable Antarctic Peninsula (November).
+In addition to hosting ski touring on the greatest snow on earth, Anna Keeling Guiding is expanding to include journeys to tour from a cozy yurt in the Ruby Mountains in Nevada (February-April), yacht-based excursions to tour in the Western Fiords of Iceland (May) and ship-based ski touring on the remarkable Antarctic Peninsula (November).
 Read on for fun times on skis….

 All prices are quoted in US dollars for AKG Northern Hemisphere.